+According to the National Highway Traffic Safety Administration, approximately 20% of car accident injuries result in neck injuries.
+Back injuries are the second most common type of car accident injury, accounting for approximately 15% of all injuries.
 Have you or has someone close to you been hurt in a car accident near Sandy Springs, GA?
 If so, then there are two immediate questions that you need to answer.
-First, have you consulted with a car accident lawyer in Sandy Springs?
+First, have you consulted with a car accident lawyer near Sandy Springs?
 Second, have you provided an auto insurance company with any sort of release or authorization form?
 In the best case, the answer to the latter is “No,” but before we get into that, let’s discuss question number one first.

 Have You Consulted a Car Accident Lawyer in Sandy Springs, GA?

-If you have been injured in a car wreck and have not spoken to a lawyer in Sandy Springs, GA, then we urge you to do so as soon as possible.
-You may think your case is too minor or straightforward to warrant talking to a car accident attorney in Sandy Springs.
-However, even in minor cases, car accident lawyers in Sandy Springs, GA will be able to help you understand the legal process of getting compensation for your injuries.
+If you have been injured in a car wreck and have not spoken to a personal injury lawyer near Sandy Springs, GA, then we urge you to do so as soon as possible.
+You may think your case is too minor or straightforward to warrant talking to a car accident attorney near Sandy Springs.
+However, even in minor cases, car accident lawyers will be able to help you understand the legal process of getting compensation for your injuries.
 If your case is, in fact, simple enough that you don’t need a car accident lawyer to help, we will tell you so from the beginning.

-Most accident cases, however, will benefit from working with car accident lawyers in Sandy Springs, GA.
+Most accident cases, however, will benefit from working with car accident lawyers.
 By having legal representation in negotiations with insurance companies, you can be sure that you will not be taken advantage of concerning your settlement.
-We have found as car wreck lawyers in Sandy Springs that victims in auto accidents who do not work with an attorney tend to recover smaller settlements for similar injuries compared to those who do work with a car accident lawyer.
-Whichever you decide, at the very least, it is worth your time to at least speak to a Sandy Springs personal injury lawyer like the staff here at The Weinstein Firm.
+We have found as car wreck lawyers near Sandy Springs that victims in auto accidents who do not work with an attorney tend to recover smaller settlements for similar injuries compared to those who do work with a car accident lawyer.
+Whichever you decide, at the very least, it is worth your time to at least speak to an injury lawyer like the staff here at The Weinstein Firm.

 Did You Sign any Authorization or Release for the Insurance Company?